mmckechney/SqlBuildManager/Docs/AzureBatch.md

 3. Search for "Batch Service"
 4. On the information page, select "Create"
 5. Fill out the new batch and storage account information and click "Create"
-6. Wait for the Azure Batch acount to be provisioned (should only take a few minutes)
+6. Wait for the Azure Batch account to be provisioned (should only take a few minutes)

 ### Upload SQL Build Manager code package
 1. First, make sure you have a build of SQL Build Manager (if you pull from Git and build, the executables will be in the root bin/debug or bin/release folder)
-2. Zip up all of the files in the build folder
+2. Zip up all of the files in the build folder - you can also grab the latest release Zip file from [here](https://github.com/mmckechney/SqlBuildManager/releases)
 3. In the Azure Portal, navigate to your Azure Batch account and click the "Applications" blade.
 4. Click the "+ Add" link
 5. Fill in the Application Id with "sqlbuildmanager" (no quotes) and the version field (can be any alpha-numeric)